Removing duplicate computer systems from the CMDB

 BMC_HostedSystemComponentsclasses to revert changes to the Cascade Delete option.

 Alternativevly, instead of updating these relationship class definitions temporarily, you can use the CMDBDRIVER to delete duplicate CI's.
 Deleting CI's with CMDBDRIVER also removes weak relationships in the process.
 For more information on using CMDBDRIVER see the knowledge article, KA369464.

 To link current discovered hosts to the correct computer system in the golden dataset

 After deleting the duplicate computer system from the golden dataset and from source datasets if necessary, use this process to link the discovered computer system to merge to it:

 Identify the correct and current computer system in the source dataset by investigating as described above.

-- Reset the Reconciliation Identity of the corresponding computer system in the source dataset.
+- Reset the Reconciliation Identities of the corresponding computer system in the source dataset.

-- Either manual identification to identify the CI in the source dataset with the one in the golden dataset or run the updated reconciliation job which addresses the issue.
+- Either manually identify the CI in the source dataset with the one in the golden dataset or run the updated reconciliation job which addresses the issue.